priitp2/trctools/README.md

 ```
 $ pip.3.11 install pyarrow oracledb
 ```

+If you do not intend to use Oracle as a backend, then `oracledb` can be omitted.

 For summary.py
 ```
 $pip3.11 install pyarrow duckdb HdrHistogram scipy
 ```

 # Usage

 ```